flatten-official/flatten-somalia/README.md

 ## Setup

-1. Ensure an admin has added you to the `Somalia Staging Data Access` group, otherwise you won't have permission to read the database.
+1. Ensure an admin has added you to the `Somalia Staging Data Access` group, otherwise you won't have permission to read the staging database.
 Also ask to be added to the Atlas staging project if you want a GUI to navigate the database.

 2. Enable ESLint in your IDE (normally a plugin to install).
 ESLint is a code linter that checks logic and syntax.